kukabi/HSoM/README.md

 I have purchased this book recently.
 It's a really challenging, fun and rewarding read and it's exciting to learn Haskell and Euterpea, yet I had some trouble setting up the environment and wrapping my head around some of the examples.
 This repo is a log of my activity around the book.

-First thing I have to mention is that even after you manage to setup the environment correctly and `import Euterpea` in your Haskell program, the `play $ c 4 qn` example in the [Euterpea website](http://euterpea.com/) will **not** synthesize sound or play a sample, but it will send a MIDI signal to your computer's default MIDI output.
+First thing to note is that even after you manage to setup the environment correctly and `import Euterpea` in your Haskell program, the `play $ c 4 qn` example in the [Euterpea website](http://euterpea.com/) will **not** synthesize sound or play a sample, but it will send a MIDI signal to your computer's default MIDI output.
 So be prepared to do some basic MIDI setup to get some sound out of it.

+You can find environment setup info below, and the exercise solutions and chapter notes in the corresponding folders.

 ## Environment Setup on Mac OS X